-SAP certification is a process that software vendors go through to declare that their solutions are “certified by SAP.”
-The software vendor then displays a badge on their website and uses the symbol in PowerPoint presentations and so on.
+SAP certification is process software vendors go through to declare that their solutions are “certified by SAP.”
+The software vendor then displays a badge on their website and uses the symbol in PowerPoint presentations.
 An example of one of these certification badges is listed below.

 The Reality of the SAP Partnership Program

-To the outside world and SAP customers, the SAP vendor partnership program seems like something legitimate and even beneficial to SAP customers.
+To the outside world and SAP customers, the SAP vendor partnership program seems legitimate and even beneficial to SAP customers.

 After many years of discussing the partnership program with many software vendors, a very different picture appears of the SAP vendor partnership program.
-In many cases, the SAP vendor partnership program may be viewed as not a partnership program at all, but as yet another anti-competitive tool that is used by SAP to restrict competition in the marketplace.
+In many cases, the SAP vendor partnership program may be viewed as not a partnership program at all but as yet another anti-competitive tool used by SAP to restrict competition in the marketplace.

 This is the type of certification graphic that graces many SAP partner websites, as well as presentations.
 It is non-sensical because NetWeaver never actually existed.

 While valued by customers, and in fact, many customers will not buy without it.
 SAP puts minimal effort into the certification process.
-The requirements are very watered down, typically only a tiny amount of data is transferred between systems, and only a very limited grouping of fields.
-A SAP certified solution does not mean that the company has a working adapter.
+The requirements are very watered down.
+Typically only a tiny amount of data is transferred between systems and only a very limited grouping of fields.
+An SAP certified solution does not mean that the company has a working adapter.
 Not at all.

-However, what the SAP certification does mean is that the vendor will follow SAP’s rules regarding the information it provides.
+However, the SAP certification means that the vendor will follow SAP’s rules regarding the information it provides.
 The SAP certification is a bit of a bait and a switch.
 The software vendor often thinks they are getting access to a new market, but they soon learn this is an incorrect assumption.
 But they are left with the legacy of no longer being able to control their marketing message.

-One reason that this graphic is so valuable is that SAP is known as such a complicated system to integrate into.
+This graphic is so valuable that SAP is known as such a complicated system to integrate into.

-- Through difficulty in integration, SAP keeps and anti-competitive advantage against other vendors.
-This is because SAP has the core system or the ERP system at virtually all of its customers.
+- Through difficulty in integration, SAP keeps an anti-competitive advantage against other vendors.
+This is because SAP has the core system or the ERP system for virtually all of its customers.

 - Every other system must connect to the ERP system.
 No other software vendor uses difficulty in integration to such an advantage, as does SAP.